Background

 Variant: Quick-Combine

 Access source with largest decrease rate in score s.t.
-T
+T is reduced faster.

 No Random Access (NRA)